makandra/spreewald/README.md

 * **Then debugger**

-  Starts debugger, or Pry if installed
+  See "Then console"

-* **Then pause**
+* **Then console**

-  Pauses Cucumber, but not the application (unlike "Then debugger").
-From the test browser, you can interact with your application as you like.
+  Pauses test execution and opens an IRB shell.
+Does not halt the application- under-test.
+(Replaces the "Then debugger" step that has never been adequate for its job.)

 * **AfterStep @slow**